Bank for International Settlements: Financials

-BIS denominates its reserve in IMF special drawing rights.
+The BIS operates in the private market as a counterparty, asset manager and lender for central banks and international financial institutions.
+It denominates its financials in IMF special drawing rights.
 The balance sheet total of the BIS on 31 March 2019 was SDR 291.1 billion (US$403.7 billion) and a net profit of SDR 461.1 million (US$639.5 million).